Last updated on March 31st, 2018 at 04:55 pm

-Veliky Novgorod is one of the oldest settlements in Russia with its age of more than 1150 years.
-It’s situated on the north-west of Russia on the way from Moscow to Saint-Petersburg (in about 200 km from Saint-Petersburg and 530 km from Moscow).
+Veliky Novgorod is one of the oldest settlements in Russia with its history of more than 1150 years.
+It’s situated on the north-west of Russia, on the way from Moscow to Saint-Petersburg (in about 200 km from Saint-Petersburg and 530 km from Moscow).

-Despite paying tribute to Golden Horde, Veliky Novgorod was the only ancient Russian settlement, which never underwent the Mongolian Invasion, thanks to which the city managed to preserve unique ancient Russian architectural monuments of pre-Mongolian period.
+Despite paying tribute to Golden Horde, Veliky Novgorod was the only ancient Russian settlement which never underwent the Mongolian Invasion.
+Thanks to that, the city managed to preserve its unique ancient Russian architectural monuments of the pre-Mongolian period.

-These buildings can be seen and visited till now; they are churches, cathedrals and monasteries of that time.
-In 1999 11 of them were designated by UNESCO as World Heritage Sites.
+These buildings can be visited nowadays; they are churches, cathedrals and monasteries of that time.
+In 1999, 11 of them were designated by UNESCO as World Heritage Sites.

 One of the peculiarities of Veliky Novgorod has always been and still is the fact that the city is located on two opposing river banks.

-The city is divided into Torgovaya and Sophiyskaya sides by Volhov River.
-In the past centuries this division wasn’t purely geographical, but it also led to opposition between the city dwellers and at times resulted in open conflicts and fistfights on the bridge uniting two parts of the city.
-As time passed, these two parts turned into a historical and cultural center of the city and the city kept growing on both sides eliminating the opposition.
+The city is divided into Torgovaya and Sophiyskaya sides by the Volkhov River.
+In the past centuries, this division wasn’t purely geographical, but it also led an to opposition among the city dwellers.
+At times, it resulted in open conflicts and fistfights on the bridge uniting two parts of the city.
+As time passed, these two parts turned into a historical and cultural centre of the city and the city kept growing on both sides eliminating the opposition.

 If you take a walk along the historical centre of the city, you will be amazed by the number of ancient monasteries and churches that were preserved here.
 But the city is also full of nice and modern places to eat and entertain yourself.
-There’re a lot of cafes, restaurants and some night clubs.
+There’re a lot of cafes, restaurants and some nightclubs as well.

 Veliky Novgorod: What to see

-Interestingly, the princes who ruled in Novgorod, didn’t live in the Kremlin, but only came to the council sitting ( veche).
+Interestingly, the princes who ruled in Novgorod didn’t live in the Kremlin and only came to the council sitting (veche).
 Reconstruction of the stone walls of the Kremlin lasted until the 20s of the 15th century, due to the need to improve and strengthen the military defence.